EmbeddedSystemClass/Truck_Project1/README.md

 PIC24_support - source and libs for PIC24FJ128GB110 (uses MPLAB X)<br />
 AVR_t6963 - ATMEGA328p source and support files (uses avrdude)<br />
 thread_io - source for the TS-7200/7800 cards (from Technologic Systems)<br />
-thread_io/ncurses - source for the ncurses program that runs on the laptop and communicates<br />
+thread_io/cs_client - source for the windows program that runs on the laptop and communicates<br />
 						with the TS-7200/7800.<br />
 Truck_App1 - source for the FPGA (Xilinx Spartan-3E) in VHDL<br />
 <br />